uber/hermetic_cc_toolchain/README.md

 target macos.10 (Catalina), macos.11 (Big Sur) or macos.12 (Monterey).
 It currently targets the lowest version, without ability to change it.

-## Windows: output file extensions
+## Windows only: output file extensions

-Bazel won't use common Windows file extensions for built output binaries.
-Instead, it will generate binaries with common Unix extensions that you might have to manually rename before deploying them to an actual Windows system:
+For Windows targets Bazel uses Unix extensions for output binaries.
+Those may need to be renamed before deploying to the Windows system.
+Here is a primer:

 | Binary type    | Bazel extension | Windows extension |
 |----------------|-----------------|-------------------|